bsctl/capsule-doc/docs/content/guides/kubernetes-dashboard.md

 ## Configuring Keycloak

-The Kubernetes cluster must be configured with a valid OIDC provider: for our guide, we're giving for granted that Keycloak is used, if you need more info please follow the [OIDC Authentication](/docs/guides/oidc-auth) section.
+The Kubernetes cluster must be configured with a valid OIDC provider: for our guide, we're giving for granted that Keycloak is used, if you need more info please follow the [OIDC Authentication](oidc-auth.md) guide.

 In a such scenario, you should have in the `kube-apiserver.yaml` manifest the following content:
 ```yaml